kuleshov-group/PlantCaduceus/README.md

 ## Zero-shot score to estimate mutation effect
 We used the log-likelihood difference between the reference and the alternative alleles to estimate the mutation effect.
 The script is available in the `src` directory.
+The maize reference genome can be downloaded from [here](https://download.maizegdb.org/Zm-B73-REFERENCE-NAM-5.0/Zm-B73-REFERENCE-NAM-5.0.fa.gz)

 #### Using vcf files as input
 ```